Curriculum and Instruction

-Introduction to the Office of Curriculum and Instruction
+Introduction to the Office of Standards and Learning

-The Office of Curriculum and Instruction supports school leaders, educators, families and communities in providing high quality curriculum and instruction to Oklahoma students to ensure students are college, career and citizen ready.
+The Office of Standards and Learning supports school leaders, educators, families and communities in providing high quality curriculum and instruction to Oklahoma students to ensure students are college, career and citizen ready.

-The Office of Curriculum and Instruction supports and oversees:
+The Office of Standards and Learning supports and oversees:

 Staff and Program Information